2qx/vermont.cool/quit/README.md

 **Yes.** Numerous websites sell [Tabex® manufactured by Sopharma](https://tabexsopharma.com/) online from Eastern Europe and will ship to the Untied States.

-## How much is it?

-About $50-60.
+## Is it really expensive?

+It's $50.

+[Tabex®](https://tabexsopharma.com/) and [Cravv®](https://www.zpharm.ca/) both sell for about $50 for a 25 day course.

-In 2025, a 25-day course costs $50-60 before tariffs.
-Some users prefer to use two 25 day courses, which would leave them with extra if only one course was needed.
+Some users prefer to have two 25 day courses, which would leave them with extra, if they only used one.

-If a pack a day smoker uses Tabex to quits by day 10, they should see a total return on their investment by day 14.
-The savings from the $50 investment will continue at $12-14 per day in perpetuity―saving roughly $5k annually.
+If a pack-a-day smoker uses Tabex to quit by day 10 of a course, they should see a total return on their investment by day 14.
+The savings from the $50 investment will continue at $12-14 per day in perpetuity―savings of roughly $5k annually.

 ## Can I physically buy cytisine OUTSIDE the US?